 WINNER – Eric Hoffer Book Awards – First Horizon Award (Debut)

-PHOENIX AWARD – BEST NEW VOICE – Kopps-Fetherling International Book Awards, Childrens/Middle Grade/Young Adult
+PHOENIX AWARD – BEST NEW VOICE – Kopps-Fetherling International Book Awards, Childrens/MG/YA

 BEST FIRST BOOK – Indie Reader Discovery Awards